AidanCooper/data-science-competitions/README.md

-# Kaggle
+# Kaggle Competition Notebooks

-Jupyter notebooks for various Kaggle competitions.
+A selection of Jupyter notebooks for Kaggle competitions covering a range of classification, regression and forecasting tasks for various data types and machine learning techniques.